What is Number Sense?

 The best way to show that numbers go beyond 100 is to show your students collections of items bigger than 100… much bigger!

-How many hundreds and thousands do you think are in this teaspoon?
+How many sprinkles do you think are in this teaspoon?

 Yes, I did.
 I counted them.
-There are exactly 100, hundred and thousands in this teaspoon.
+There were exactly 100 sprinkles in my teaspoon.

-I guess the next thing to do is to ask your students – How many hundreds and thousands do you think there are in the big jar? or How could we make an estimation based on what we know?‘
+I guess the next thing to do is to ask your students –How many sprinkles do you think there are in the big jar? or How could we make an estimation based on what we know?‘

 Extend Number Lines